-Prof Stagnitti Has run the occupational therapy honours program for the last 10 years.
-She is intersted in developing students reserach skills and abilities.
+Prof Stagnitti coordinated the occupational therapy honours program for 10 years from 2005 to 2014.
+She is intersted in developing students research skills and abilities in the assessment and measurement of play in children.
 She is also interested in the application of knowledge to practice.

 Subjects and units currently teaching

 She is unit chair for the following units in the Master of Child Play Therapy: